Patrick Beverley: Minnesota Timberwolves (2021–2022)

 On August 16, 2021, Beverley was traded, alongside Daniel Oturu and Rajon Rondo, to the Memphis Grizzlies in exchange for Eric Bledsoe.
 On August 25, the Grizzlies traded Beverley to the Minnesota Timberwolves in exchange for Jarrett Culver and Juancho Hernangómez.
-On October 23, Beverley made his Timberwolves debut, recording five points, three rebounds and six assists in a 96–89 win over the New Orleans Pelicans.
-On January 3, 2022, he recorded a career-high tying 12 assists, alongside eleven points, three rebounds and two steals, in a 122–104 win over the Los Angeles Clippers.
+On October 23, he made his Timberwolves debut, recording five points, three rebounds, and six assists in a 96–89 win over the New Orleans Pelicans.
+On January 3, 2022, he recorded a career-high tying 12 assists, alongside 11 points, three rebounds and two steals, in a 122–104 win over the Los Angeles Clippers.
 Two days later, he scored a season-high 20 points, alongside four rebounds and six assists, in a 98–90 win over the Oklahoma City Thunder.
 On February 16, Beverley signed a one-year, $13 million contract extension with the Timberwolves.
 On March 14, he scored 20 points, alongside four rebounds and eight assists, in a 149–139 win over the San Antonio Spurs.

-After a play-in tournament win over the Los Angeles Clippers Beverley was notably recognized for his emphatic celebration.
-Beverley recorded seven points, eleven rebounds and three assists, the Timberwolves qualified for the playoffs for the first time since 2018 and faced the Memphis Grizzlies during their first-round series.
-On April 23, Beverley recorded 17 points, five rebounds and two blocks in a 119–118 Game 4 win.
+After a play-in tournament win over the Los Angeles Clippers, Beverley was notably recognized for his emphatic celebration.
+Beverley recorded seven points, 11 rebounds, and three assists, the Timberwolves qualified for the playoffs for the first time since 2018 and faced the Memphis Grizzlies during their first-round series.
+On April 23, Beverley recorded 17 points, five rebounds, and two blocks in a 119–118 Game 4 win.
 The Timberwolves ended up losing the series in six games, with Beverley averaging 11 points and 4.8 assists per game.

 Los Angeles Lakers (2022–2023)

-On July 6, 2022, Beverley was traded, alongside with Malik Beasley, Jarred Vanderbilt, Leandro Bolmaro, the draft rights to Walker Kessler, four future first round picks and a pick swap, to the Utah Jazz in exchange for Rudy Gobert.
-On August 25, 2022, Beverley was traded to the Los Angeles Lakers in exchange for Stanley Johnson and Talen Horton-Tucker.
+On July 6, 2022, Beverley was traded, along with Malik Beasley, Jarred Vanderbilt, Leandro Bolmaro, the draft rights to Walker Kessler, four future first-round picks, and a pick swap, to the Utah Jazz in exchange for Rudy Gobert.
+On August 25, he was traded to the Los Angeles Lakers in exchange for Stanley Johnson and Talen Horton-Tucker.
 On October 18, Beverley made his Lakers debut, putting up three points in a 123–109 loss to the Golden State Warriors.
-On November 24, Beverley was suspended for three games after shoving Deandre Ayton of the Phoenix Suns from behind during an on-court altercation.
+On November 24, he was suspended for three games after shoving Deandre Ayton of the Phoenix Suns from behind during an on-court altercation.

 On February 9, 2023, Beverley was traded to the Orlando Magic in a four-team trade involving the Los Angeles Clippers and Denver Nuggets.
 He and the Magic agreed to a contract buyout three days later, and he was subsequently waived.

-Chicago Bulls (2023–present)
+Chicago Bulls (2023)

 On February 21, 2023, Beverley signed with his hometown team, the Chicago Bulls, deciding between them and the defending champion Golden State Warriors.
-In his Bulls debut, he contributed eight points, five rebounds and four assists in a 131-87 victory over the Brooklyn Nets.
+In his Bulls debut, he contributed eight points, five rebounds and four assists in a 131–87 victory over the Brooklyn Nets.